Gérard Depardieu: 2023–2024

-Depardieu's former partner Carole Bouquet went on television to defend his character.
-On 25 December 2023, a group of over 50 French actors and other prominent figures including Bouquet, Charlotte Rampling, Carla Bruni, Fanny Ardant, Nathalie Baye, Bertrand Blier and Roberto Alagna, signed an open letter published in French newspaper Le Figaro that denounced the "lynching" of Depardieu.
+On 25 December 2023, a group of over 50 French actors and other prominent figures including Bouquet, Charlotte Rampling, Carla Bruni, Fanny Ardant, Nathalie Baye, Bertrand Blier, and Roberto Alagna, signed an open letter published Le Figaro, that denounced the "lynching" of Depardieu.
 The text, titled Do not cancel Gérard Depardieu, claimed that the actor was the victim of a "torrent of hatred", adding that he was "probably the greatest of all actors" and that attacking him was an attack on art itself.
 Several signatories, including Bouquet and Pierre Richard, eventually distanced themselves from the op-ed due to its content and after it was revealed that it had been penned by an actor with far-right connections.

-Depardieu's former partner Karine Silla also defended him.
-Sophie Marceau, who had made two films with Depardieu during the 1980s, said that she had found his attitude "rude and inappropriate", though he wouldn't harass famous actresses and instead "went more for low-level assistants".
-On 1 January 2024, over 150 French performers signed an op-ed in Libération, saying that artists should be held accountable like anyone and expressing support for the victims of sexual assault.
+Sophie Marceau, who had made two films with Depardieu during the 1980s, said that she had found his attitude on the set of Police "rude and inappropriate", though he would not harass famous actresses and instead "went more for low-level assistants".
+Miou-Miou, Depardieu's co-star in four films, said she had never seen him conduct himself improperly on sets but expressed consternation at his caught-on-camera behavior and said that she believed his accusers.
+In 2024, over 150 French performers signed a counter op-ed in Libération, saying that artists should be held accountable like anyone else and expressing support for the victims of sexual assault.
 That text eventually attracted 500 signatories.
-In a January 2024 French opinion poll, 23% of respondents stated that they would no longer watch films starring Depardieu.
+In a French opinion poll, 23% of respondents stated that they would no longer watch films starring Depardieu.

-In September 2023 and January 2024 respectively, two women, an actress and an assistant, filed complaints for assault against Depardieu, for incidents they said had occurred on film sets in 2007 and 2014.
+In September 2023 and January 2024, respectively, two women, an actress and a crew member, filed complaints for assault against Depardieu, for incidents they said had occurred on film sets in 2007 and 2014.
 Both complaints were dismissed as time-barred.
 In February 2024, two other women, a set decorator and an assistant director, filed complaints against Depardieu for assaulting them in 2021 on the set of the film The Green Shutters.
-On 29 April 2024, police detained Depardieu for questioning over the sexual assault accusations.
-He was formally charged for the incidents on the set of The Green Shutters.
+On 29 April 2024, police detained Depardieu for questioning.
+He was then formally charged for the incidents on the set of The Green Shutters.

-On 14 August 2024, the Paris Public Prosecutor requested that Depardieu go to trial for the Arnould rape case.